percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 ## Goals

 1. Make DBaaS more Kubernetes native will make it a first-class citizen in the Kubernetes ecosystem.
-2. Improve the overall quality of DBaaS by adding an integration testing framework.
+End users can use kubectl to work with PMM/DBaaS to edit/manage database clusters.
-3. Improve performance of PMM DBaaS via the native communication with Kubernetes.
+2. Improve performance of PMM DBaaS via the native communication with Kubernetes.
 PMM will directly call k8s API endpoints and use client-go caches for large-scale deployments.
-4. Reduce the complexity of installing/managing operators in terms of upgrading operators to a newer version.
+3. Reduce the complexity of installing/managing operators in terms of upgrading operators to a newer version.
-5. Provide generic specifications to create/edit/delete a database cluster.
+4. Provide generic specifications to create/edit/delete a database cluster.
-6. Provide generic specifications to backup/restore a database cluster inside Kubernetes.
+5. Provide generic specifications to backup/restore a database cluster inside Kubernetes.
-7. Provide REST API that follows guidelines and provides a better developer experience for the automation and integration with PMM/DBaaS.
+6. Provide REST API that follows guidelines and provides a better developer experience for the automation and integration with PMM/DBaaS.
-8. Provide a simplified way to create templates for a database cluster creation with sane defaults.
+7. Provide a simplified way to create templates for a database cluster creation with sane defaults.

 ## Non-goals

 1. Bloat the size of PMM docker container
-2. Overcomplicate architecture
-3. Overcomplicate the overall development process
+2. Overcomplicate the overall development process

 ## Proposal